gamayagama/NixOS/README.md

 - Makes it easy to setup new hardware
 - Is fully (or mostly) declarative
 - Consists of highly readable code
-- Does not rely heavily on external tools
 - Is reasonably stable, optimised, and secure

 ## Structure